 Tubi offers law firms maximum CTV reach per dollar spent.
 At $15-25 CPMs with 100+ million monthly users, it’s the volume play in streaming advertising.

 Most law firms should include Tubi as part of a diversified CTV strategy rather than running it exclusively.
-Combine Tubi's reach with premium inventory on Hulu or Peacock to balance volume and quality.
-The platforms you don't choose become the platforms your competitors use to reach the households you're missing.
+Combine Tubi’s reach with premium inventory on Hulu or Peacock to balance volume and quality.
+For context on how streaming fits into a broader law firm marketing strategy, the channel mix matters more than any single platform.
+The platforms you don’t choose become the platforms your competitors use to reach the households you’re missing.